IBM/telco-network-cloud-drivers/content/user-guides/operations/manage-instances.md

 ##	Intent Execution Graph

-TNCO includes intent based orchestration capabilities.
+TNC-O includes intent based orchestration capabilities.
 Once you have onboarded and designed your VNF and Network Services, the Intent Engine automatically calculates and executes the best path to get an assembly from the current state to the desired state without having to manually program any of the tasks.
 The Intent Execution graph is a view all the tasks that the Intent Engine is executing to bring the Network Service or VNF into its intended state.

 When an Intent is being executed, you can view all the tasks the Intent Engine is performing in real-time in a moving graph.
 You can see what task is performed first, and what lifecycle action or operation is being performed.